KevinTheMix/CheatSheets/# IT/Google/Flutter/Flutter.md

   * A space-hungry misbehaving **ListView** is inside an unbounded constraints permissive (**Flex**) **Column**
   * Read [Column class Troubleshooting](https://api.flutter.dev/flutter/widgets/Column-class.html#troubleshooting)
   * Watch [Decoding Fluter: Unbounded height/width](https://www.youtube.com/watch?v=jckqXR5CrPI)
-  * Solution = be specific as possible in intended layout and bounds given to the ListView
+  * Solution = be specific as possible in intended layout and bounds given to ListView
     * => wrap the ListView in either flex-space-sharing-friendly **Expanded**/**Flexible**, or a **SizedBox** with a pre-fixed height
   * [shrinkWrap](https://api.flutter.dev/flutter/widgets/ScrollView/shrinkWrap.html) fixes the error, but do not use it with **Nested ListViews**
     * _shrinkWrap_ forces (sub-)lists to render upfront instead of lazily, which is costly performance-wise